HatStephens/inquisitive_alex/README.md

 # InquisitiveAlex

 A simple gem which I have used to try and create my first gem.
 It is a simple gem which prints a simple string: "Stop asking questions, Alex.".
+Version 0.2.1 works in the command line.

 ## Installation